SkaPhilipp/Sudoku/README.md

 # Sudoku
-A Sudoku solver using Python
+A Sudoku solver using Python solving the famous puzzle using an Excel file as input.